boonemiller/CudaRayTracer/README.md

 row = index/720
 col = index%720

-Now we just do the math to determine the ray we are casting into the scene and put it at that index to be used later
+Now we just do the math to determine the ray we are casting into the scene and put it at that index to be used later.

 ### Accelerating Ray Intersection